jobs-github/slothjson/doc/en/schema/default_value.md

     ["int32_t", "int32_val", "-128"]
     ...

-`string` type could be defined like this:
+Default values for `string` type can be written directly like this:

     ["string", "str_val", "test"]